-HEATING: Using this knob you can modify the flow temperature for the heating installation (heating setpoint 25-80 °C).
+HEATING: Using this knob you can modify the flow temperature for the heating installation (heating setpoint 25-80 $^{\circ}$ C).

-- turn the knob anti-clockwise to reduce the temperature or to the left to scroll through the menus.
-With an outside sensor connected it is possible to limit the setpoint value; - turn the knob clockwise to increase the temperature or to the right to scroll through the menus.
+- turn the knob anti-clockwise to reduce the temperature or to scroll through the menus.
+With an outside sensor connected it is possible to limit the setpoint value; turn - the knob clockwise to increase the temperature or to scroll through the menus.